Sepulveda Transit Corridor: Alternative details

 Alternative 5's concept for the Westside-LAX phase of the Sepulveda Transit Corridor Project would extend the Purple Line subway south down Centinela Ave along the same route as the other proposed Centinela Ave concepts (Alt 2).
-This concept would provide a one-seat ride from the LAX Automated People Mover to Downtown Los Angeles but would require passengers from the San Fernando Valley to transfer at Westwood/UCLA station to travel further south.
+This concept would provide a one-seat ride from SkyLink to Downtown Los Angeles but would require passengers from the San Fernando Valley to transfer at Westwood/UCLA station to travel further south.

+Phase one's southern terminus chosen in 2026 is the Expo/Sepulveda station, connecting with the E Line, presumably, phase two will begin at this station and not on Bundy Drive.
 The second phase of the Sepulveda Transit Corridor Project is not due to break ground until 2048.

 Advocacy

 Transit advocates have proposed combining the East San Fernando Valley Light Rail Transit Project and the Sepulveda Transit Corridor Project into a single study to connect Sylmar, Van Nuys, the G Line, Sherman Oaks, UCLA, and the future Westwood/UCLA D Line station.
 Metro studies declined the LRT merge option and stated HRT would provide faster times and more occupancy on trains.
 Future extension phases south to the E Line, LAX, South Bay, or beyond are also being advocated and proposed.
 Metro proposed a Centinela Avenue route to LAX or thru Sepulveda Boulevard.
 No studies have been allocated funds.

-Phase 1 of the project is part of Metro's Twenty-eight by '28 initiative, which aims to complete its list of expansions in time for the 2028 Summer Olympics.
-Metro is looking into a public/private partnership to accelerate the opening.
+Phase 1 of the project was part of Metro's Twenty-eight by '28 initiative, which aimed to complete its list of expansions in time for the 2028 Summer Olympics.
+By March 2024, the initiative was revised, removing the Sepulveda project, replaced by Sepulveda adjacent I-405 HOV lanes.